viktordanov/CameraViewPlus/README.md

 ### Step 4: Setting up callbacks

 **IMPORTANT: Add these callbacks after cameraView.start().
-Else no effect will take place if the device has API level >= 21 but using LEGACY camera.**
+Otherwise no effect will take place if the device has API level >= 21 but using LEGACY camera.**

 I have anchored 4 places where CameraView will callback your activity to let you do something.
 They are: